When migraine strikes, you have many options to ease the pain. Your doctor will work with you to figure out a treatment plan.

 Neuromodulation.
 These treatments send signals to your brain and nervous system using electrical or magnetic waves or heat to calm brain activity.
 They can be a good option if traditional medication doesn’t work for you.
 Some are portable; others are surgically implanted.

 Take Your Medication Wisely

 You don't want to take your medicine too often, since it may stop working or cause more intense and more frequent "medication overuse headaches."
-If you get headaches often, talk to your doctor about whether you need a medication to help prevent them.
+If you get headaches often, talk to your doctor about whether you need medicine to help prevent them.

 Whatever your situation, you'll probably start with the smallest dose that will ease your pain.
 This should cut down on potential side effects.